Per Pupil Expenditures by School

 March 2021 (Updated August 2021)

-In June 2020, the Tennessee Department of Education (TDOE or the department) published data showing per pupil expenditures for every public school in the state for school year 2018-19.
-Under current federal education law, for the first time, states are required to report per pupil spending by school, which is to include funds from federal, state, and local sources.
+In June 2020, the Tennessee Department of Education (TDOE) published data showing per pupil expenditures for every public school in the state for school year 2018-19.
+In May 2021, TDOE provided OREA with updated per pupil expenditure data for school year 2019-20.
+Under current federal education law, states are required to report per pupil spending by school, which is to include funds from federal, state, and local sources.
 The funds must be disaggregated by source in the figures reported.

 About the formula